-- (1) Growth and population projections for the affected area - a) Using GIS data and 2010 census blocks, the estimated population for the District is approximately 5,800. - b) Using the estimate of 0.2 1.1 percent annual growth, the population served by the Happy Valley FPD could serve 5,952 6,686 by the year 2023. - (2) The location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence - a) Portions of Happy Valley are within two different disadvantaged block groups, both with a MHI less than 80% of the reported California MHI, thereby qualifying the District as a disadvantaged unincorporated community. - (3) Present and planned capacity of public facilities and adequacy of public services, including infrastructure needs or deficiencies - a) Happy Valley FPD has two stations reported to be in good condition. - b) Station #1 is located at 17441 Palm Avenue, Anderson, CA 96007 - c) Station #2 is located at 16218 Cloverdale Rd, Anderson, CA 96007 - d) There are plans to construct a third station at 6648 Happy Valley Road, Anderson, CA 96007 with funds collected from impact fees. - e) The District responded to an average of 588 calls in 2016 and 2017 with an average response time of 8 minutes. - (4) Financial ability of agencies to provide services - a) The Happy Valley FPD adopted budget for Fiscal Year 2017-18 is \$511,857 - b) Fiscal Year 2016-17 actuals show a surplus of \$250,147 - (5) Status of and, opportunities for shared facilities - a) The Happy Valley FPD operates with a number of nearby agencies to provide fire and emergency medical services to the community of Happy Valley and those communities adjacent or nearby. - (6) Accountability for community service needs, including governmental structure and operational efficiencies. - a) The Happy Valley FPD is an independent district governed by a five-member Board of Directors. - b) The District does not currently have a website.
-Maintaining a website would allow the District to post Board Meeting materials including agendas, board packets, and approved meeting minutes. - (7) Any other matter related to effective or efficient service delivery. - a) It is recommended that the Happy Valley FPD SOI be maintained.
+- (1) Growth and population projections for the affected area - a) Using GIS data and 2010 census blocks, the estimated District population is 5,800. - b) Using the estimate of 0.2 1.1 percent annual growth, the population served by the Happy Valley FPD could serve 5,952 6,686 by the year 2023. - (2) The location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence - a) Portions of Happy Valley are within two different disadvantaged block groups, both with a MHI less than 80% of the reported California MHI, thereby qualifying the District as a disadvantaged unincorporated community. - (3) Present and planned capacity of public facilities and adequacy of public services, including infrastructure needs or deficiencies - a) Happy Valley FPD has two stations reported to be in good condition. - b) Station #1 is located at 17441 Palm Avenue, Anderson, CA 96007 - c) Station #2 is located at 16218 Cloverdale Rd, Anderson, CA 96007 - d) There are plans to construct a third station at 6648 Happy Valley Road, Anderson, CA 96007 with funds collected from impact fees. - e) The District responded to an average of 588 calls in 2016 and 2017 with an average response time of 8 minutes. - (4) Financial ability of agencies to provide services - a) The Happy Valley FPD adopted budget for Fiscal Year 2017-18 is \$511,857.
+The District should consider revenue increase opportunities as described in Section 4 of this MSR. - b) Fiscal Year 2016-17 actuals show a surplus of \$250,147. - (5) Status of and, opportunities for shared facilities - a) The Happy Valley FPD operates with a number of nearby agencies to provide fire and emergency medical services to the community of Happy Valley and those communities adjacent or nearby. - (6) Accountability for community service needs, including governmental structure and operational efficiencies. - a) The Happy Valley FPD is an independent district governed by a five-member Board of Directors.
+To increase volunteer recruitment and retention, it is recommended that the district hold open houses along with semi-annual volunteer drives, use social media to increase community engagement and offer benefits as feasible. - b) The District does not currently have a website.
+Maintaining a website would allow posting of Board Meeting materials including agendas, board packets, and minutes. - (7) Any other matter related to effective or efficient service delivery. - a) It is recommended that the Happy Valley FPD SOI be maintained.